ssoheecho/python-fa20/README.md

 ## Creative Coding: Python Fall 2020

-This is the class github repository for Python Fall 2020 course.
+This is the class github repository for Python Fall 2020 course with Sven Travis.

 For each week, there will be a corresponding folder with the in-class notebooks and exercise notebooks.

-Please clone this repository and ```git pull``` before class every week.
+Please clone this repository and ```git pull``` before class on Wednesday.
 We suggest that you make a copy of the cloned folder and make changes to the code there.
 If you're not one of the RAs or Sven, please refrain from making any pushes to the repository.
-If you have any issues, please reach out to Sohee.
+If you are running into any issues, please reach out to Sohee.

 ----------------------------